n8n-io/n8n-docs/docs/getting-started/deployment/scaling-n8n.md

 You can start multiple worker processes.
 They can run anywhere (in a different container or a different machine) as long as they have access to the Redis instance and the main database.

-## Considerations for running n8n with queues
+## Running n8n with queues

 When running n8n with queues, all the production workflow executions get processed by worker processes.
 This means that even the webhook calls will be proxied to worker processes.
 This might add some overhead and extra latency.
 However, the manual workflow executions still use the main process.

 Redis is used as the queue broker, and the database is used to persist data.
 Hence, access to both is required.
 Running a distributed system like this over SQLite is not recommended.

 ::: tip Migrate data
 If you want to migrate data from one database to another, you can use the Export and Import commands.
-Refer to the [CLI commands for n8n](./start-workflows-via-cli.md#export-workflows-and-credentials) documentation to learn how to use these commands.
+Refer to the [CLI commands for n8n](../../reference/start-workflows-via-cli.md#export-workflows-and-credentials) documentation to learn how to use these commands.
 :::

 ## Webhook processors